Hybrid Community College Classes: The Hidden Third Option

 The pattern emerging

 Our course data shows hybrid share growing 2-3 percentage points per year at most community colleges.
-Ten years ago it was under 5% of offerings; five years ago 10%; today 15-20% at many colleges.
+Ten years ago it was under 5% of offerings; five years ago 10%; today 15-20% at many colleges in MD/MA/VA, with national averages closer to 5%.
 For students stuck in the binary choice of "full online or full in-person," the growth of hybrid is quietly the best thing happening in community college scheduling.

 Check your next semester's schedule.
 The hybrid option you didn't know existed might be the one that lets you actually finish the degree.